jakaria98/Radar-Data-Viewer/README.md

 3. User Authentication Testing
      - Validation of login functionality with various combinations of usernames and passwords.
      - Ensuring robust handling of edge cases like empty or invalid input fields.

-### username and password for testing
-username: jakaria
-password: jaka1234